 The Atomic Redhead

 Hello!
 Thanks for stopping by!
 Let me introduce myself, my name is Janey, and I can’t recall a time when I didn’t like old stuff.
-My parents were antique dealers (and my dad recently went back to being on after retiring) and I grew up with antiques at home, as well as attending antique shows, flea markets and going to thrift stores.
+My parents were antique dealers (and my dad recently went back to being one after retiring) and I grew up with antiques at home, as well as attending antique shows, flea markets and going to thrift stores.
 On warm summer days my dad would take out his 1929 Model A, and he often participated in car shows.
 I always listened to the local oldies station and loved watching shows like I Dream of Jeannie and I Love Lucy.
-And starting in middle school, I was wearing my mother’s clothes from the 1960s and 70s.
+Starting in middle school, I wore my mother’s clothes from the 1960s and 70s.
 Over the years I have developed my own tastes around vintage clothing, loving the stunning drapes of the 1940s, and the space-age influenced lines of the 1950s.
 I also adore western wear and it fills a good chunk of my wardrobe.
 But I also have a passion for the Egyptian Revival of the 20s, adore the mod stuff of the 60s as well as some of the carefree fashions of the 70s.
 So, trust me, you’ll find loads of different eras and styles on the blog!